Welcome to the 3DF Zephyr tutorial series.

 Before discussing the parameters, here is a brief overview of the extraction process: Zephyr will split the movie in certain “window frames” where each window is a certain amount of consecutive frames – the size of the window depends on the number of the desired extracted frames.
 For example, if you wish to extract one frame per second from a 25 fps video file, the first window will be made of the first 25 frames – of these 25 fps (the current window), the less-blurred frame will be chosen (if the blurriness auto filtering option is enabled, otherwise the first frame will always be arbitrarily chosen) and it will be discarded if too similar to the previous extracted frame (according to the “similarity auto discard threshold” value).

-FPS to extract: frame per seconds to be extracted.
-Can also be a decimal value, e.g. “0.5 fps” will extract a frame every 2 seconds.
+Frames to extract: frame per second to be extracted.
+It can also be a decimal value, e.g. “0.5 fps” will extract a frame every 2 seconds.

 Blurriness auto filtering: will pick the less-blurred frame if enabled, by computing a 256×256 pixels magnitude texture (fast) or 512×512 pixels magnitude texture (normal).
 A higher value means higher accuracy, however, this means slower computation.